 Overcoming a substance use disorder is a long-term process, and treatment is often just the first step.
 When your loved one returns home, he or she will need a strong support network.
 Be an active, positive, and reliable part of that network.

-Why Consider Treatment for Benzos Abuse at Twelve Oaks Recovery Center in Northwest Florida
+Why Consider Treatment for Benzos Abuse at Twelve Oaks Recovery Center near Pensacola, Florida

 Abusing and becoming dependent upon benzodiazepines can significantly degrade a person’s ability to live a healthy and productive life.
 The physical and mental toll of chronic benzo abuse can include vision problems, poor coordination, muscle weakness, anxiety, confusion, and insomnia.
 Because benzos are commonly abused in tandem with alcohol and other drugs, people who continue to engage in this behavior are at increased risk for additional or more severe damage as a result of abusing multiple substances.
 As a person descends deeper into the despair of chronic substance abuse, he or she may be incapable of maintaining healthy interpersonal relationships and meeting his or her responsibilities at home and at work.
 Family discord, ruined relationships, academic failure, and job loss are far from uncommon among individuals who are incapable of overcoming the compulsion to abuse benzodiazepines.
 If the person who is abusing benzos is also dealing with a co-occurring disorder, as is often the case, the risks and negative outcomes can be exponentially more severe without treatment and rehab.

-Types of Benzos Abuse Treatment Offered at Twelve Oaks Recovery Center in Northwest Florida
+Types of Benzos Abuse Treatment Offered at Twelve Oaks Recovery Center near Pensacola, Florida

 Serving Florida for over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of rehab treatment for an addiction to drugs or alcohol, including an addiction to benzodiazepines.
 We believe in providing highly individualized treatment that is catered to meet the unique needs of each one of our patients.
 We strive to provide treatment in an atmosphere of trust, honesty, and responsibility, wherein patients are the top priority and they can feel confident that they are receiving the most optimal quality of care possible as they work towards overcoming their benzo abuse problem.